3 rules that helped me survive losing 7 months of work

 Sure, it would have been nice to spend this time building a table.
 But I’d prefer to be able to put food on it.

-Steve Hoffstetter is a popular author, columnist, and comedian with over 150 million views on YouTube and 600,000 subscribers.
+Steve Hofstetter is a popular author, columnist, and comedian with over 150 million views on YouTube and 600,000 subscribers.
 He is the cofounder of Nowhere Comedy Club, the world’s first live digital comedy club.